awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 mysql> call SES_send_email('example_from@amazon.com', 'example_to@amazon.com', 'Email subject', 'Email content');
 ```

-**Example: Invoke an AWS Lambda Function to Publish an Event from a Trigger**
+**Example: Invoke an AWS Lambda function to publish an event from a trigger**
 The following example creates a stored procedure that publishes an event by using Amazon SNS\.
 The code calls the procedure from a trigger when a row is added to a table\.
 **AWS Lambda Function**